PacktPublishing/Python-Programming-Blueprints/README.md

 ### Suggestions and Feedback
 Please raise a Github issue if there are any issues with the code in this repository.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781786468161">https://packt.link/free-ebook/9781786468161 </a> </p>